Luke Williams (football manager): Notts County

 On 14 June 2022, Williams returned to management with National League club Notts County.
 He was awarded the National League Manager of the Month award for October 2022, winning all six matches across the month, with the club sat top of the league.
 Williams won the same award in March 2023 as County remained unbeaten throughout the month.

 In his first season with the club, Notts County earned a club record-breaking 107 points, but finished second in the league behind Wrexham.
 County scored 117 goals throughout the campaign and set a new club record unbeaten run in the league of 25 games.
 They also achieved the most wins in a season, with 32 wins.
 In the play-offs, Williams led County to promotion, defeating Chesterfield on penalties in the play-off final at Wembley Stadium.

 Williams's side regularly dominated possession against opposition teams, losing just three of their 46 league games in his first season, while using short corners to maintain possession and increase the likelihood of scoring goals.
 Defensively, despite County conceding just 52 goals in all competitions in his first season, they conceded 49 goals in the first four months of his second season.
 Williams left County in January 2024, with the club fifth in the league and having scored 55 goals, the highest across England's top four divisions.

 Swansea City

 On 5 January 2024, Williams returned to Championship club Swansea City as head coach on a three-and-a-half-year contract, replacing Michael Duff mid-season.
 He was chosen by Swansea for his attacking, possession-based style of play.

 Williams took charge of his first match the following day, a 2–0 victory against Morecambe in the FA Cup, with goals from Arsenal loanee Charlie Patino and striker Jerry Yates.
 Despite a difficult start against four of the top six teams in the league, Williams improved Swansea's form over the last quarter of the season; they avoided relegation and finished 14th in the league.

-In February 2025, Williams has left Swansea City after a run of seven defeats in nine Championship matches.
+In February 2025, Williams left Swansea after a run of seven defeats in nine Championship matches.

 Peterborough United

 On 29 October 2025, Williams was appointed manager of EFL League One side Peterborough United on a contract until June 2028.
+On 19 September 2026, Williams was sacked by Peterborough United, following a poor run of form.